5l1v3r1/NeoRAT/README.md

 Alvin is an open-source TCP application protocol used to control multiple computers transfering requested data over to the server without interference by the client user.
 Supporting large amount of features with a whide range of options.
 Alvin demonstrates the possibilities of python used in conjunction with other open-source projects.

 * The server script is supported cross platform
-* The client script is supported for windows
+* The client script is supported on windows

 ### Features
 * TCP Network Stream (IPv4)